abhyudaysingh-coder/Color-Detection/README.md

 ## 📁 Project Vision

-This project is an excellent foundation for:
+This project is an excellent for:
 - robotics vision
-- simple object tracking
+- object detection and tracking
 - prototype function for color-based segmentation

 ---